-Marc Pilcher, 'Bridgerton' Emmy winner, dies age 53
+Marc Pilcher, 'Bridgerton' Emmy winner, dies age 53 of Covid-19

 Credit: Phil McCarten/Invision for the Television Academy/AP

-Marc Pilcher, 'Bridgerton' Emmy winner, dies age 53
+Marc Pilcher, 'Bridgerton' Emmy winner, dies age 53 of Covid-19

 Marc Pilcher, the award-winning hair stylist and makeup designer who won an Emmy for his work on the hit Netflix show "Bridgerton," has died of Covid-19 at the age of 53, weeks after winning the award.